 Azure blue skies.
 White fluffy clouds afloat.
 A handful of fragrant white Siuli blossoms on the nightstand.
 These are things sure to stir the Bengali heart.
-For they are linked to something every Bengali holds very dear: Durga pujo!
+For they are linked to something every Bengali holds dear: Durga pujo!
 We had a Siuli tree in our backyard where I grew up.
-It was a nuisance the entire year with its infestation of centipedes.
-But during this time of fall, the tree floor would be strewn with fresh batches of blooms, every morning.
+It was a nuisance for most of the year with its infestation of centipedes.
+But during this time of fall, the tree floor would be strewn with fresh batches of blooms every morning.
 They were gorgeous!

-Our community organized a feast of khichuri bhog for everyone for one of the afternoons.
+Our community organized a feast of khichuri bhog for one of the afternoons.
 I remember the long tables lined with rickety chairs.
-The tables would have green banana leaves cut up and laid out to be used as plates paired with earthen containers to hold water.
+The tables would have green banana leaves cut up and laid out to be used as plates, paired with earthen containers for water.
 I participated in the serving of the food, typically the eggplant fry or lemon pieces.
-The adults would serve the real food, out of steel buckets purchased freshly for the occasion.
-It was nice to be part of that gathering set to the backdrop of everyone looking happy and relaxed in their new clothes with their families and spending their time off in this friendly setting.
+The adults would serve the real food, out of steel buckets purchased for the occasion.
+It was nice to be part of that gathering set to the backdrop of everyone looking happy and relaxed.
+Everyone wore new clothes, felt renewed in Durga puja spirit and gave themselves up to enjoying the occasion wholeheartedly.